-One or more Authzurl elements may be added under the contentProtection descriptor.
-It contains the URL for an authorization service allowing to receive authorization tokens that may be required for requesting a license from a license server.
+One or more Authzurl elements may be added under the ContentProtection descriptor.
+It contains the URL for an authorization server allowing to receive authorization tokens that may be required for requesting a license from a license server.
+It has the optional attribute @authzType that is a string describing the authorization token type served by this authorization server.
+The meaning of this attribute is specific to the server serving the token.

-Examples can be found in clause 7.3.
+Examples can be found in clause 7.5.